Brightspot can send you a notification when certain events occur, such as when someone publishes an asset or completes a translation.

 During the course of a day, thousands of events occur throughout Brightspot.
 Editors publish assets, comment on assets, complete assignments, edit graphics, and much more.
 For each event, Brightspot can emit a message, and editors can retrieve those messages over email, text messaging, or other messaging platform.

-Because there are so many different of messages, Brightspot organizes them into the following topics:
+Because there are so many different types of messages, Brightspot organizes them into the following topics:

 - Assignment Desk—Includes messages about new or updated assignments and pitches.

 - Conversation—Includes messages about conversations containing editors' names.

 - Publish—Includes messages about publishing, such as when an asset is pushed to a web server for visitors to view.

 - Translation—Includes messages about translation jobs, such as when a translation starts, ends, or fails due to an error.

 - Workflow—Includes messages triggered when assets transition through a workflow.